elec327/elec327.github.io/syllabus.md

 for printed circuit board orders , where late submissions may not be accepted.
 Students wishing to submit late assignments should contact the instructor prior to the due date.

-**Honor code:**  You are encouraged to work _with _other students in ELEC327 on the labs.
+**Honor code:**  You are encouraged to work **with** other students in ELEC327 on the labs.
 Each student should turn in their own lab writeup (except for midterm and final project, which should be done in pairs).
+I would like you to write your own code and (especially) comments for the labs.